nina20126/Learning-PHP-Programming/README.md

 #### BIGGEST AND SMALLEST VALUE
 There is a form asking three numbers from user.
 After submitting the form, program prints the biggest and the smallest of given numbers.

+#### FORMAT TEXT
+There is a form that is asking some text from user.
+The form has also four options that user can choose for formatting the input.
+Formatted text is printed below.